lazywithclass/learning/to-study/obsidian-vault/Databases.md

 * domain constraints - for example $year \geq 1950 \ AND \ year \leq 2015$
 * row constraints - express conditions on attributes on a row, domain constraints are row constraints that operate on a single attribute
 * key constraints

+## Functional dependency

+A dependency $FD: X \rightarrow \ Y$ means that the values of $Y$ are determined by the values of $X$.

+"Which are the minimum attributes I need to determine that attribute?"

+This allows to determine which attributes go in which tables.

+Of course we could only recognize functional dependencies if we know the domain of the application, if we don't know anything it's very hard to do a good job in identifying them.

+<aside>key concept</aside>

+Key question to ask ourself to see if there's a functional dependency: "left side of this hypothetical dependency identifies precisely the right side?" if not then there isn't a functional dependency.

+## Normal forms

+We want to avoid redundancy in the information.

+A database is well formed if it has 1NF, 2NF, 3NF.
+As a rule of thumb:
+* we want lots of writes $\rightarrow$ more normalization
+* we want lots of reads $\rightarrow$ less normalization

+### 1NF

+Only atomic attributes.
+We don't have a relational database if we don't have this NF.

+### 2NF

+Depends on 1NF.

+Every non-key attribute must depend on the primary key, as a whole, and not just on a subset of it.
+Normalization: put the subset of the key and the attribute in a new table.

+If the key is a single attribute then we always have 2NF.

+### 3NF

+Depends on 2NF.

+Transitive dependency: $X \rightarrow Y$ is transitive if a set of attributes $Z$ (not key and not subset of a key) exists such that $X \rightarrow Z$ and $Z \rightarrow Y$.
+2NF and no non-prime attribute in $R$ depends in a transitive way on the primary key.

+In other words: we don't want two non-key attributes on the left AND on the right of a functional dependency.
+They all have to be on the left side.

+### BCNF

+What is key in the decomposed relations must be a super-key in the original relation.

+## Using normal forms to decompose relations

+Goal is to start from a big universal relation and finish to a scheme with multiple relations, which respect the normal forms.

+There is a procedure to follow, which has 3 rules:
+* preserve attributes
+* preserve functional dependencies
+* lossless joins - we don't want joins to that create data that was not present in the original relations

+The algorithm is:
+1. define functional dependencies
+2. minimize functional dependencies
+3. for each functional dependency $X \rightarrow Y$, create a new relation where we have $X$ and all dependencies on the right side that have $X$ on the left side
+4. attributes left out go in a relation of their own

 ## Logic model